FEAR OF HEIGHTS

 ‘Dadsout!’

-King Buster had a tree house, crow’s nest.
+Buster made a treehouse, crow’s nest.

 I stood on the yearning deck